 - 2 slices bacon, chopped (or 2 tablespoons bacon grease or butter)

-- 1/2 cup grated fresh Parmesan (from about 2 square inches)
+- 1/2 cup grated fresh parmesan or gruyere (from about 2 square inches)

-- Fresh herbs - dill, oregano, another herb
+- Fresh herbs chopped fine - dill, oregano, rosemary, other herbs

-Bring water to a boil.
-Drop in leek and cauliflower for 1 – 2 minutes then drain.
-Cut leek into half rings, florets into smaller pieces.
+PAR-COOK (PARTIALLY COOK) THE LEEK AND CAULIFLOWER Bring the water to a boil.
+Drop the leek and cauliflower into the boiling water for 2 – 3 minutes, then drain.
+Cut the leek into half rings, the big cauliflower florets into smaller cauliflower florets.

-Meanwhile, in a small pot, bring stock to a boil; adjust heat to maintain slow simmer.
+BRING THE STOCK TO A BOIL Meanwhile, in a small pot, bring the stock to a boil, then adjust the heat to maintain a slow simmer.
+You want the stock to stay hot!

 More Cauliflower Recipes